01 October 2019

 Since then, our user stories have been thoroughly tested in multiple projects and use cases.
 We’ve proved that our user story method is:

-- clear and well-organised, making it easy to understand,
+- clear and well-organized, making it easy to understand,

 - practical and useful, resulting in faster implementation of new features,